Last updated on August 22nd, 2024 at 04:42 pm

 Can a former citizen get their citizenship status back?

 In some cases, it may be possible to become a citizen again if you previously renounced a country’s citizenship to become a citizen somewhere else.
-An immigration lawyer can help you determine whether you’re eligible to reclaim your citizenship status.
+An immigration attorney can help you determine your eligibility to reclaim your citizenship status.

 Staying connected with loved ones, no matter what your citizenship status